-Prerna Bakshi is the author of Burnt Rotis, With Love (Les Éditions du Zaporogue, Denmark, 2016), which was long-listed for the 2015 Erbacce-Press Poetry Award in the UK and cited as one of the '9 Poetry Collections That Will Change The Way You See The World' by Bustle in the US.
-She is a two-time Pushcart Prize nominee and her poetry has been widely published in numerous literary journals and magazines, most recently in the Red Wedge Magazine, The Ofi Press, TRIVIA: Voices of Feminism, Wilderness House Literary Review, Peril magazine: Asian-Australian Arts & Culture and Wordgathering: A Journal of Disability Poetry and Literature, as well as anthologized in several collections, including America Is Not The World by Pankhearst (2016) and A Shadow Map: An Anthology by Survivors of Sexual Assault by Civil Coping Mechanisms (2017).
-Her political essays have been published in The Huffington Post, The Hindu, The Wire, Countercurrents, India Resists, Amar Ujala, Deshbandhu, among others.
+Prerna Bakshi is the author of Burnt Rotis, With Love (Les Éditions du Zaporogue, Denmark, 2016), which was long-listed for the 2015 Erbacce-Press Poetry Award in the UK and cited as one of the '9 Poetry Collections That Will Change The Way You See The World' by Bustle Magazine in the US.
+She is a two-time Pushcart Prize nominee and her poetry has been widely published in numerous literary journals and magazines, most recently in Chiron Magazine, Up the Staircase Quarterly, TRIVIA: Voices of Feminism, Red Wedge Magazine, Peril magazine: Asian-Australian Arts & Culture and Wordgathering: A Journal of Disability Poetry and Literature, as well as anthologized in several collections, including America Is Not The World by Pankhearst (2016) and A Shadow Map: An Anthology by Survivors of Sexual Assault by Civil Coping Mechanisms (2017).
+Her political essays have been published in The Huffington Post, The Hindu, The Wire, The Friday Times, Countercurrents, India Resists, Amar Ujala, Deshbandhu, among others.
 Her work explores issues of class, gender, and identity.
 She holds a Postgraduate Diploma in Applied Linguistics from Monash University, a Master of Arts by Research (Sociolinguistics) from the University of Sydney, and is currently undertaking a PhD in Linguistics at The University of New England, Australia.

 Burnt rotis, with love